mutiairnawati/Github-Readme-Stats/README.md

 _Note: Ranks are calculated based on user's stats, see [src/calculateRank.js](./src/calculateRank.js)_

 # Github-Readme-Stats
-How to Show my Star
+How to Show my Rank

 Copy paste this into your markdown content, and that's it.
 Simple!